ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

 The 2023 NBA playoffs provided an exciting display of talent, and Tableau's powerful data visualization capabilities enable us to delve into the numbers behind the star performances.
 In this tableau story, we'll take a closer look at player data to uncover interesting insights and standout performances from the tournament.

-# Datasets used
+## Data Sets Used
 Two datasets were used:
 1. The [first data set](https://www.basketball-reference.com/playoffs/NBA_2023_per_game.html) includes the average metrics for each player per game.
 This dataset was used for slides 1, 4, and 5.
 2. The [second data set](https://www.basketball-reference.com/playoffs/NBA_2023_totals.html) includes the total metrics for each player.
 This dataset was used for slides 2 and 3.

 These tables were joined on the player column using Tableau.
+## The Tableau Story

+In a past endeavor, when I delved into an analytical study of educational data from Massachusetts, I utilized a dashboard created through Tableau.
+I incorporated a story format for this particular project and found it to be a beneficial learning experience.
+Check out my [Tableau story](https://public.tableau.com/app/profile/reid.glaze/viz/2023NBAPlayoffsAnalysis/FullStory) by clicking on the link or one of the images below.

-## Slide 1: Charting the All-Around Players
+### Slide 1: Charting the All-Around Players

 Their initial point of focus is a bubble chart that depicts the average assists, rebounds, and points earned by every player.
 Points find their place on the x-axis, assists on the y-axis, and the magnitude of the bubbles denotes the quantity of rebounds.
 The different positions of the players are differentiated through color codes.